ashu8778/kubernetes-pki-using-terraform/readme.md

-<p>This project utilizes terraform to create PKI for Kubernetes.
-It allows centralized management of certificates, roles and permissions for Kubernetes.</p>
+<p>This project allows centralized management of certificates, roles and permissions for Kubernetes using User CRD.</p>

 <img src="architecture.png">